 The customer acknowledges that Envirolab is not liable for any failure of the sampling equipment that may cause loss or consequential damages to the customer caused by the sampling equipment failure.

 All sampling equipment is provided on the basis that the samples taken are analysed by the Envirolab Group.

 Customers will be charged for sampling equipment cleaning/conditioning even where the samples have not been scheduled for analysis.

 Canisters are provided for low level contaminant analyses and therefore liquid, fuel and refinery gas stream samples should not be sampled into canisters by customers.
 If the customer knowingly collects the aforementioned sample matrices into the canisters provided, the canister may be rendered inappropriate for further use and hence the customer will bear the cost of canister replacement.

-Sampling equipment is provided at $50/week for each item (see the latest price list for further information (or individual quote)).
-If the sampling equipment is not returned to Envirolab and/or MPL within one week of receipt by the customer for scheduled testing, a weekly rate of $50/week for each item will apply.
+Sampling equipment is provided at $52.50/week for each item (see the latest Pricelist for further information (or individual quote)).
+If the sampling equipment is not returned to Envirolab within one week of receipt by the customer for scheduled testing, a weekly rate of $52.50/week for each item will apply.

-All samples will be disposed after 1 week of issuing the “Certificate of Analysis” (CoA): this means after 1 week of issuing the CoA, all canisters will be cleaned, all TD Tubes will be conditioned, all carbon tubes/tedlar bags will be disposed, unless there is a pre-arrangement (Please inform Envirolab if you need to hold some samples).
-For those holding samples, the sample holding fee will apply: $50 per week per canister sample, $25 per week per TD tube sample.
+All samples will be disposed after two days of issuing the “Certificate of Analysis” (CoA) at Envirolab’s discretion after which time the Company shall cease to have any responsibility for such samples: this means after two days of issuing the CoA, all canisters will be cleaned, all TD Tubes will be conditioned, all carbon tubes/tedlar bags will be disposed, unless there is a pre-arrangement in writing.
+For those holding samples, the sample holding fee will apply: $105 per week per canister sample, $52.50 per week per TD tube sample.